 Margaret graduated Mattawan High School in 1991 and went to Michigan State University.
 She attended MSU’s prestigious James Madison College, and paid her own way through college working two jobs while earning a Bachelor of Arts in International Relations in 1996.

-Returning home to Kalamazoo, Margaret was hired at Catholic Family Services as a Crisis Worker at their ARK shelter for runaway, troubled and homeless teens.
+Returning home to Kalamazoo, Margaret was hired at Catholic Family Services (now called Catholic Charities) as a Crisis Worker at their ARK shelter for runaway, troubled and homeless teens.
 Margaret earned promotions and eventually managed their Caring Network pregnancy support program.

 During this time, Margaret gave birth to her son, Tyjon.
-As a single mother, she provided for her son and her father who suffered from Parkinson’s disease.
+As a single mother, she provided for both her son and for her father who suffered from Parkinson’s disease.

 In 1999, Margaret met Nick O’Brien playing on a softball team.
 Two years later on St. Patrick’s Day, they were married.
-Together, they have two children: Samantha and Tyjon.
-As a family they enjoy being outdoors, family time and being active.
+Together, they parent four children: Samantha, Tyjon, Duane and Tori.
+With a recent college graduate and two children in college, they understand the many issues families face daily.
+As a family they enjoy being outdoors, playing sports and spending time with their extended family.